List of Delhi Public School Society schools: DPS Rohini

 DPS Rohini was established on 3 July 1995.
 It is one of the 13 "Core Schools" under the direct management of the DPS Society.

 DPS Dwarka

-It was established in 1996, and is located in a landscaped campus area of 10 acre at Dwarka, New Delhi.
+It was established in 1996, and is located in a landscaped campus area of 10 acre at Dwarka, Delhi.
 The school is affiliated to the Central Board of Secondary Education for classes from Nursery to XII.
 It is one of the 13 "Core Schools" under the direct management of the DPS Society.